 PINPOINT* is a one-of-a-kind programme implementing AI in clinical practice at scale.

 It aims to develop insights about incidental pulmonary nodules (IPNs) detection and management in participating hospitals.

 The project will also identify best practices for IPN management and early lung cancer diagnosis.

 *Pulmonary Incidental Nodules: Improve Detection and Follow-up by integrating Artificial Intelligence

 Incidental pulmonary nodules are abnormal growths in the lungs.
 They are found on imaging scans taken in routine clinical practice, while investigating or diagnosing another health condition.
 Most IPNs are benign, but some are cancerous.

-Veye Lung Nodules automatically detects, measures, classifies and tracks the growth of pulmonary nodules as small as 3 mm.
+Veye Lung Nodules automatically detects, measures, classifies and tracks the growth of pulmonary nodules.
 With PINPOINT, Veye will be implemented in hospitals for better assessment of IPNs.